Royal Alberta Museum: History

 The Canadian Federal Government’s Confederation Memorial Centennial Program and the Government of Alberta began planning for a museum in 1950.
 In 1962, they hired Raymond O. Harrison, an Australian architect who had been involved in the design of the Vancouver Maritime Museum to direct the planned museum.
 Harrison was given 5 million dollars to house and staff the museum as well as to build the collections.

 The museum opened to the public December 6, 1967 as the Provincial Museum of Alberta.
-On opening day, the museum's main floor featured galleries presenting the fur trade; native peoples of Alberta; early photographs of aboriginal people taken by Ernest Brown and Harry Pollard.
+On opening day, the museum's main floor featured galleries presenting the fur trade; Indigenous Peoples in Alberta; early photographs of Aboriginal people taken by Ernest Brown and Harry Pollard.
 Second floor galleries were less incomplete, but featured exhibits on agriculture; "pioneer" life; and industry and commerce.
 The museum expanded through the 1960s and 1970s with more exhibits, curatorial programs and staff.
 In 1968, new exhibits portraying Alberta's dinosaurs and "Adaptations for Survival" were added to the natural history section, and permanent exhibits of "Vehicles of Alberta's Past", "Uniforms of RCMP Superintendent H. C. Forbes", "R. R. Gonsett, Inventor" and "Early Building in Saskatchewan" were added to the human history section.
-In 1969, exhibits on volcanos, the thrush family were added to that natural history gallery, and displays of "Domestic Artifacts of Utility", the history of aboriginal people (including a display of Blackfoot clothing), and new agricultural artifacts were added to the human history gallery.
+In 1969, exhibits on volcanos, the thrush family were added to that natural history gallery, and displays of "Domestic Artifacts of Utility", the history of Indigenous peoples (including a display of Blackfoot clothing), and new agricultural artifacts were added to the human history gallery.
 The same year, a diorama of Pronghorns was created as the first of sixteen planned displays of Alberta's natural habitat.

-In 1981, the provincial museum's palaeontology program, including many of the program's staff and collection, was split from the museum in 1981 by the provincial government.
+In the late summer/fall of 1982, the provincial museum's palaeontology program, including many of the program's staff and collection, was split from the museum by the provincial government.
 The palaeontology program was spun off in order to facilitate the establishment of the Tyrrell Museum of Palaeontology, opened in 1985.